Koha-Community/kohadocs/source/administration.rst

    -  **Important**

-          This feature needs to have the "no renewal before" column filled in or it will auto renew everyday after the due date
+          This feature needs to have the "no renewal before" column filled in or it will auto renew everyday after the due date.

+-  If you are using automatic renewals, you can use the 'No automatic renewals after' to limit the time a patron can have the item independent:
+   Exampple: Don't allow automatic renewals after a checkout period of 80 days.

+-  Similar to the hard due date setting, you can also stop automatic renwals after a specific date using the 'No automatic renwal after (hard limit)' setting.

--  If the patron can place holds on this item type, enter the total numbers of items (of this type) that can be put on hold in the 'Holds allowed' field
+-  If the patron can place holds on this item type, enter the total numbers of items (of this type) that can be put on hold in the 'Holds allowed' field.

+-  You can also set a daily limit on the number of holds a patron can place.

+-  While the two settings before limit the holds that can be placed across various records, the next setting is used to limit the number of holds that can be placed on one record at the same time.
+   Example: For fiction books you might want to allow only one item to be placed on hold at the same time by the same user.
+But for serials where items represent different issues more than one hold at the same time is fine.

+-  Next you can decide how the availability of items influences the ability to place a hold.
+The 'On shelf holds allowed' option has three settings:

--  Next you can decide if this patron/item combo are allowed to place holds on items that are on the shelf (or available in the library) or not.
-If you choose 'no' then items can only be placed on hold if checked out
+   -  Yes: This will allow to place holds on items at all times.
+It doesn't matter if they are available or checked out.

+   -  If any unavailable: This will allow to place a hold as soon as one or more items of the record are checked out.
+It doesn't matter if there are still one or more items available on the shelf.

+   -  If all unavailable: This will allow to place a hold as soon as all items on the record are checked out that could fill the hold.
+This is especially useful for libraries that don't offer the service of getting items placed on hold off the shelf for patrons.

 -  You can also decide if patrons are allowed to place item specific holds on the item type in question.
 The options are:

-   -  Allow: Will allow patrons the option to choose next available or item specific
+   -  Allow: Will allow patrons the option to choose next available or a specific item.

-   -  Don't allow: Will only allow patrons to choose next available
+   -  Don't allow: Will only allow patrons to choose next available item.

-   -  Force: Will only allow patrons to choose an specific item
+   -  Force: Will only allow patrons to choose a specific item.

+-  If you want to allow patrons to be able to place article requests, you

+   -  **Important**

+          If you want to use the article request functionality you need to enable it using the :ref:`ArticleRequests` system preference and configure the form using the other related preferences.

--  Finally, if you charge a `rental fee <#rentalcharge>`__ for the item type and want to give a specific patron type a discount on that fee, enter the percentage discount (without the % symbol) in the 'Rental Discount' field
+-  Finally, if you charge a `rental fee <#rentalcharge>`__ for the item type and want to give a specific patron type a discount on that fee, enter the percentage discount (without the % symbol) in the 'Rental discount' field

-When finished, click 'Add' to save your changes.
-To modify a rule, simply click the 'Edit' link to the right of the fule and edit the values that appear filled in at the bottom of the form.
+When finished, click 'Save' to save your changes.
+To modify a rule, simply click the 'Edit' link at the beginning or at the end of the row and edit the values that appear filled in at the bottom of the form.

 |image158|

-If you would like to delete your rule, click the 'Delete' link to the right of the rule.
+If you would like to delete your rule, click the 'Delete' link at the beginning or at the end of the rule row.

 To save time you can clone rules from one library to another by choosing the clone option above the rules matrix.
+Please note that this will overwrite all rules already configured for that library.

 |image159|